How to convert your petcocks from vacuum-operated to manual (with Off / Reserve / On functions. See below for Later Type Taps Conversion

 XS750-2D and XS750E models

 The vacuum-operated fuel tap (aka ‘petcocks’) on these bikes have two main failings.

-The first being that when the diaphragm on the back perishes, the fuel in the tank leaks into the vac lines, onto the pistons in the engine and down into the oil.
+The first type of failure is when the diaphragm on the back perishes, the fuel in the tank leaks into the vacuum lines, down into the cylinders and eventually into the oil.

 Both result in a dead engine from very rapid wear and tear.

-Here's my copy of the famous manual fix with Reserve/Off/and On all retained.
+Here’s my copy of the famous manual fix with Reserve / Off / On functions.

 Take the front plate off each tap and swap them over so the plate marked with an “R” is on the left side tap and vice versa.
 Take the opportunity to check the holey washers are perfect, as they will now be the only thing holding back the fuel from the carbs.

 Remove the vac outlet at the back, and the vac diaphragm spacer plate as shown.
 Set those aside.